 young J P Seddon

 Seddon was also a contemporary and friend of The Rev William Poole (1819-1902), vicar of Hentland and Hoarwithy from 1854 to 1901.
-Poole commissioned him to restore St Dubricius church, which included a rare example of his decoration in the chancel, which is the main subject of the current restoration project.
+Poole commissioned him to restore St Dubricius church, which included a rare example of his decoration in the chancel, which was the main subject of the recent restoration project.

 Elsewhere in Hentland parish Seddon designed the Parsonage in 1858, the school in 1859, converted an old house into a schoolhouse and master's residence at Hoarwithy in 1868 and rebuilt Hoarwithy church.